 Call for Help

-Your first action to protect yourself is to make calls to the police and/or emergency services.
+Your first action to protect yourself after you call a truck accident lawyer is to make calls to the police and/or emergency services.
 Truck accidents can cause devastating injuries, as well as significant vehicle damage.
 Yet, even for minor accidents in parking lots, you have a right to call authorities.

 In addition to getting emergency help, calling the authorities immediately creates official records.
 Instead of devolving into he-said/she-said arguments, your truck accident will have professional testimony.